TheTechTeen/RubyCourse/L05 Source Code/source_code.md

 ```
 Yourname's favorite number is your_favorite_number
 ```
 should appear.
 This is the same result you would have in IRB, but now you have a source code file you can copy, change, share and run as much as you want, with no restrictions!
 You can write any ruby command in the file, and it will be run just as if you were in IRB, line by line.
-Just navigate in the command line to the folder where you saved your code, and run the command `ruby filename.rb` and your code will be ran by the interpreter.
+Just navigate in the command line to the folder where you saved your code, and run the command `ruby filename.rb` (substituting your code file's name) and your code will be ran by the interpreter.

 Good job all!
 You can now run ruby source code files, and can share, correct, remodel, and enjoy your code line-by-line or as a whole.